-This is the definition of a writer as according to the Second Letter of Google:
+This is the definition of a writer according to Google:

 According to this definition, I am a writer.
 According to this definition, probably everyone in the world is a writer, as probably everyone in the world has written some particular text.